About the Journal

 Publisher

 Philosophical Problems in Science (Polish: Zagadnienia Filozoficzne w Nauce, abbrev.
-ZFN) are published by the Copernicus Center Press in association with Faculty of Philosophy, Pontifical University of John Paul II in Krakow.
-Copernicus Center for Interdisciplinary Studies is a cooperation platform for both institutions.
+ZFN) are published by the Copernicus Center Foundation and Copernicus Center Press.

 The journal’s Internet site history page details the publishing history of the magazine.